-

 Bexhill Road housing FAQs

 Flood risk was examined at the outline planning application stage.
-As a result of this assessment, flood protection measures must be included in the development - such as raising new homes above ground level and using permeable surface materials on the site.
+As a result of this assessment, flood protection measures must be included in the development - such as raising new homes above existing ground level and using permeable surface materials where suitable.
 The new houses will be designed to keep occupants safe without increasing flood risk for surrounding occupiers.

-A 'fabric first' approach means that all of the new homes will be well insulated, resulting in a lower carbon footprint and cheaper bills for occupants.
-The proposals include solar panels, electric vehicle charging points, water-based air source heat pumps (for hot water) and a sustainable drainage system.
-The Council will also consider other sustainability measures such as a car club.
+A 'fabric first' approach means that all the new homes will be well insulated, resulting in a lower carbon footprint and cheaper bills for occupants.
+The proposals include solar panels, electric vehicle charging points, and a sustainable drainage system.

-Yes, we are proposing 20 resident car parking spaces as well as 32 cycle parking spaces to encourage sustainable modes of transport.
+Yes, we are proposing 16 resident car parking spaces and 4 visitor car parking spaces as well as 32 cycle parking spaces to encourage sustainable modes of transport.

-The existing car park area will be resurfaced and landscaped to continue to provide public parking.
-The Council will be reviewing parking conditions (including any charges) when it reviews the options for future management and maintenance of this area.
+The council will be reviewing parking conditions alongside the feedback received an online car park survey which was open from March to July, when it reviews the options for future management and maintenance of this area.

 The new homes will be of a modular design and build.
 They will be primarily constructed in a factory and then assembled on site, meaning less disruption to local residents and road infrastructure.